GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 gray.

-Let us call the points where :math:`s = v = 1` (points along the RYGCBM path described above) the “pure” colors.
+Let us call the points where :math:`s = v = 1` (points along the RYGCBM path described above) the "pure" colors.
 If we start at a pure color and we want to whiten it, we can keep :math:`h` constant and :math:`v = 1` while decreasing :math:`s`; this will move us along one of the cube faces toward the white point.
 If we start at a pure color and we want to